kavinyao/hackab.it/source/modularized-page-closing-confirmation/index.md

 I came across a problem when building a UCG website: how to issue a warning when the user is leaving the current page but has unsaved content?

 The answer is actually quite simple.
 A quick search would lead you to the [`beforeunload`][mdn-beforeunload] event, which is triggered when a document is *about to* be unloaded.
 Speaking less technically, `beforeunload` is triggered when a the page is about to close, e.g. the user closes the page, refreshes the page or goes to another page (by entering a new URL in the address bar or following a hyperlink).
 Whatever, this is just what we need.
-BTW, hooking the [`unload`][mdn-unload] is too late.
+BTW, hooking [`unload`][mdn-unload] is too late.

 [mdn-beforeunload]: https://developer.mozilla.org/en-US/docs/DOM/Mozilla_event_reference/beforeunload
 [mdn-unload]: https://developer.mozilla.org/en-US/docs/DOM/Mozilla_event_reference/unload